maharbizgroup/StimDust/README.md

 # Code
-MATLAB files used in data analysis are available in this repository.
+Code used in data analysis are available in this repository.

 External dependencies: